JaapHinke/iottum/internal/MapsIndoors/instructions.md

 The Mapsindoors CMS should now show a **grid with the new points** on each floor, in the center of the floor.

+### Aborting the script

+You can stop the script at any time by pressing Ctrl-C, if necessary multiple times.

 ### Temporary files

-The script will generate a number of TMP files that you can ignore.
+The script will generate a number of temporary files in the working folder that you can ignore.
 They will be deleted the next time you run the script.

 ### Output files

-If you created iotspot location types, it will generate a file with the IDs of the location types.
+If the script created iotspot location types, it will generate a `...-created-location-types.json` file with the IDs of the location types.
 This file is prefixed with the solution name and a timestamp.

-If you created iotspot points, it will generate a file with the IDs of the location types.
+If the script created iotspot points, it will generate a `...-created-points.json` file with the IDs of the location types.
 This file is prefixed with the solution name and a timestamp.

 These files may be relevant, eg, if you at a later point need to delete the generated points.